CerxMe/lifehash-vue/README.md

 import LifeHash from 'lifehash-vue';
 </script>
 ```
-See the demo directory for working example.
+See the demo directory for a [working live example](https://leafy-raindrop-966db2.netlify.app).

 ### Props
 Following props are available: